technowizardbob/profiles/README.md

 ####As with any software...Please backup your system before installation begains....
-If you use the installer I make best efforts to auto backup to ~/.dotfile_backups
+If you use the installer I make best efforts to auto backup to ~/.dotfile_backups So, please go to that folder if your {vimrc,bashrc,bash_aliases} is gone...as it will be...moved/copied.

 Download from github to /home/$USER/profiles and extract there...via the following git clone command:
 ```bash